Staff Pieces & Blog

 Spying on Non-Spies

 Non-state actors engaged in espionage and hostile intelligence activity present unique challenges for U.S. national security, as they often fall outside traditional legal and policy frameworks.
-This article argues that WikiLeaks should be classified as a “non-state hostile intelligence service,” enabling the government to respond under existing counterintelligence authorities without additional approvals, and urges Congress to formalize this approach for other similar entities to ensure rapid action while preserving rigorous oversight.
+This article argues that WikiLeaks should be classified as a “non-state hostile intelligence service,” enabling the government to respond under existing counterintelligence authorities without additional approvals, and urges Congress to formalize this approach.

 Religious Freedom in Educational Institutions